ruldak/ai-docs-qna/README.md

 - Python 3.10+
 - PostgreSQL
 - Redis (as Celery broker)
-- API Keys for: Groq, HuggingFace, and Supabase.
+- API Keys for: CohereRerank, Groq, HuggingFace, and Supabase.

 ## ⚙️ Installation